cardano-foundation/testnets-cardano-org/resources/content/articles/en/erc20-getting-started-en.md

 ---
 parent: erc20-converter
 title: Getting started
-description: Getting started with ERC20 converter
+description: Getting started with the converter
 order: 2
 ---

 ## Getting started

-> Note: the current ERC20 converter is the testnet version and there are some known issues that we are working on to be improved in gradual upgrades.
+> Note: the current AGIX ERC20 converter is the testnet version and there are some known issues that we are working on to be improved in gradual upgrades.

-To start using the ERC20 converter, you first need to go through the initial setup and registration.
+To start using the converter, you first need to go through the initial setup and registration.

 ### Setting up your Metamask account